JSpdx/FOCUSER/README.md

 # FOCUSER
-a web app for displaying astronomy information I built using Django, API's from NASA and Wolfram Alpha, and the webscraping package Beautifulsoup
+a web app for displaying astronomy information I built using Django, API's from NASA and Wolfram Alpha, and the webscraping package BeautifulSoup

 ## Introduction